okteto/build/README.md

 ### `file`

-Path to the Okteto Manifest.
-If no `file` is provided, `okteto build` will lookup for the Okteto Manifest file.
+The relative path to the Okteto Manifest.

-You can also use the `file` to point to a `Dockerfile`.
-In this mode, `okteto build` will ignore your Okteto Manifest, and directly build the image defined in the `Dockerfile`.
-Use this to build images that are not defined on your Okteto Manifest.
+> You can also use this input to point to a Dockerfile.
+In this mode, okteto build will ignore your Okteto manifest, and directly build the image defined in the Dockerfile.
+Use this to build images that are not defined on your Okteto manifest.

 ### `path`

 Service from the Okteto Manifest to build.
 You can select the service to build providing the `path`, otherwise all images at the Okteto Manifest build definition would be build.

-When repository does not have an Okteto Manifest of `Dockerfile` is provided at `file`, `path` determines the context where the build should run.
+When repository does not have an Okteto Manifest or `Dockerfile` is provided at `file`, `path` is the execution path of the action. .

 ### `buildargs`